How to Consign Online - Our Consignor Checklist

 - Inspect clothing under bright light.
 Clothing must be current style, clean and free of ANY stains or other damage, odors (smoke, mothballs, etc.) and pet hair.
 Button buttons, zip zippers, snap snaps, and clip off any loose threads.

-- Hang clothing on hangers – no loose clothing will be accepted.
+- Hang clothing on hangers – no loose clothing will be accepted at drop off.
 We are picky about our in-person hangers but you can use any hanger for online consigning.
+Photos don’t need to be taken with items on hangers – just have them on hangers when you bring them to your drop off apt.

 - Hold the hanger in front of you (or place it on a table) with the hook to the left, making it look like a question mark (?).